CYinGitHub/BLE_Spark_pedal/README.md

 *   Storing presets in ESP's filesystem
 *   Accessing presets thru web-based UI via WiFi
 *   (?)
 "Scenes" mode.
 Remember the setups within one Tone and map them to the buttons.
 Switching between such scenes should be (or not: subject to test) fast enough to perform live.
+*   There's a raw idea of auto-normalizing presets' master volumes.

 ## Hardware